The 20 Best Hereditary Ataxia Doctors in Japan

 Transplant Surgery

-Mureo Kasahara is a Transplant Surgeon in Setagaya, Japan.
+Mureo Kasahara is a Transplant Surgeon practicing medicine in Tokyo, Japan.
 Kasahara is rated as an Experienced expert by MediFind in the treatment of Hereditary Ataxia.
-Their top areas of expertise are Biliary Atresia, Urea Cycle Disorders (UCD), Liver Failure, Liver Transplant, and Hepatectomy.
+They are also highly rated in 12 other conditions, according to our data.
+Their clinical expertise encompasses Biliary Atresia, Urea Cycle Disorders (UCD), Liver Failure, Liver Transplant, and Hepatectomy.

 Experienced in Hereditary Ataxia